Mazzya/CRUD-API-Generator/README.md

 -v, --version         Check current version
 -p PATH, --path PATH  Path where the API will be generated
 ```
-In order to generate an API with Flask, it is necessary to use the `--flask` argument.
-If you want to generate the API in a specific directory, it is necessary to use the `-p` or `--path` argument with your directory.
 ### Examples
 Let's see how to generate an API with Flask and FastAPI.
 #### Generate an API with Flask